patrickbucher/read-think-write/content/why-minimalism-works.md

-This is not just some kind of neurotic game to fill in all the gaps of a two-column table, but it actually clarifies the costs of things: Activities require time and energy, so you'd better clarify what you're willing to sacrifice for it.
+This is not just some kind of neurotic game to fill in all the gaps of a two-column table, but it actually clarifies the costs of things: Activities require time and energy, so you'd better figure out what you're willing to sacrifice for it.
 Weaning yourself off of some bad habits requires a lot of willpower, so you'd better make sure you have an enjoyable but less harmful replacement activity prepared.
 It only works if you're taking the time to